abhishekranjan/Chat/README.md

 * Bug fixes.
 * New Features

-# Suggestions
+# Suggestion
-If you have any suggestions please do mail me at abhishek140298@gmail.com` with subject as `chat-suggestions`
+If you have any suggestions please do mail me at abhishek140298@gmail.com